Hardeman County is named for Bailey Hardeman and Tomas Jones Hardeman, who were two early Texas politicians and legislators.

 Contractor: Tom Lovell & Sons of Denton

-Description: The building faces east and is a three story buff colored brick and concrete structure.
-The building is located on landscaped grounds in the center of the city.
+Description: The building faces east and is a three story buff colored brick, limestone and concrete structure.
+The building is located on landscaped grounds in the center of Quanah.
+The building has a raised Indiana limestone basement.
 The east front has a recessed center section with entrance on the first story and two columns rising to a header and balcony at the top of the second story.
-The base of building is Indiana limestone.
-On the center of the roof is an octagonal cupola with black colored roof.
+On the center of the roof is an octagonal cupola with black colored slate roof.
 The roof is hipped.
+In the interior, the first story is divided by two halls paved with a beautiful mosaic tiling.
+There are pressed metal ceilings.
+Two stairways ascend to the second story where the large courtroom is located.
+The ceiling is twenty-two feet high and has opera style seating.
+The building houses the State District Court and Constitutional County Court.
 The building was restored in 2014.
 The architect was Architexas and the contractor was Pheonix I.

 See: The contractor, Tom Lovell of Denton, also constructed courthouses in Brazonia County, Brewster County, Coryell County,Denton County, Hamilton County, Hill County, McLennan County and Runnels County.